galminyana/LKM/005-ProcessInfo_01/README.md

 ## Process Info 01
 ---

-Exploring internal data structures in the Kernel.
-In this case the structure where process information is stored.
+LEt's explore Internal Data Structures in the Kernel, where information for Processes is stored.

-It's important to understand how the processes are internally represented in the Kernel, and modify and access to that information.

-In user space we have a Process, that has a Main thread (main function), and depending on the process it spawns Child threads.

-In Kernel Space is different.
-Kernel mantains a Task List, and inside, the Main Thread and each Child Thread is a Task.
+In user space a Process has a Main thread (`main()` function), and depending on the process it spawns Child Threads.
+In Kernel Space, Kernel mantains a Task List, and inside, the Main Thread and each Child Thread is treated as a Task.

 | User Space ||| Kernel Space |||
 |-|-|-|-|-|-|